-The divisions within OIT are organized to provide high-quality, reliable IT services to Notre Dame students, faculty, staff, and other affiliates.
+The Office of the Chief Information Officer (OCIO) leads the following teams to provide high-quality, reliable IT services to Notre Dame students, faculty, staff, and other affiliates.
+To reach the current CIO, Jane Livingston, call 574-631-9700.

 Information Security & Compliance serves as the source for IT risk management, provides cyber security incident response, and is a resource for strategic planning to protect University people and resources.